cdelg4do/PickAndGol-Android/readme.md

 - CircleIndicator (a lightweight viewpager indicator)
 - Firebase: Core + Cloud Messaging (to support push notifications)

-### **Missing settings and API keys**
+### **Missing project files**

 The repository does not include the API key to use the **Google Maps for Android** services and the Identity Pool Id for the **Amazon AWS Mobile SDK**.
-In order to complile the project, it is mandatory to obtain (or generate) these values from their respective admin/developer consoles.
+In order to compile the project, it is mandatory to obtain (or generate) these values from their respective admin/developer consoles.
 Then, they must be added to a file **/res/values/api_keys.xml** with the following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>